dukesook/Png_Image/x64/Release/README.txt

 -s FLAG
 	Specifies the number of pixels in each packet.
+	Expects a decimal number.
 	Packets are separated by \n
-	Without the -s flag, the packet size defaults to the image width
+	Without the -s flag, the packet size defaults to the image width.

+-i FLAG

 EXAMPLE
 	$ Png_to_Hex image.png